venteng/venteng.github.io/LAB_Recruitment/README.html.md

 - Digital assets
 - ESG
 - Credit scoring
+- Trading and portfolio management
-- Weath and risk management
+- Financial risk management

 ## Procedures in training students: Master student in the regular treck

 Paste the table.

 ## Previous students and their achievements

 ## PhD/Job/Intern offers

 ### 20240907